revaturelabs/interviewquestions/InterviewSpecificQuestions/Spring/Core_Spring.md

 ---

-5. How to decide upon choosing BeanFactory or ApplicationContext in Spring application?
+5.How to decide upon choosing BeanFactory or ApplicationContext in Spring application?

 ![Easy](https://raw.githubusercontent.com/revaturelabs/interviewquestions/aef8eff919a3b083089641381ed9a9101ed21fba/ComplexityTags/simple%20(2).svg)